woodpecker-ci/woodpecker/docs/docs/multi-pipeline.md

 # Multi-pipeline builds

 **NOTE: Feature is only available for Github repositories.
-Folow [this](https://github.com/laszlocph/woodpecker/issues/131) issue to support further development.**
+Follow [this](https://github.com/laszlocph/woodpecker/issues/131) issue to support further development.**

 By default, Woodpecker looks for the pipeline definition in `.drone.yml` in the project root.